microsoft/bonsai-cstr/python/README.md

 This section will show the steps to use the CSTR Python simulator in the Bonsai Platform.

-Build the Docker container with the Dockerfile
+### 1.Build the Docker container with the Dockerfile

 ```shell
 docker build -t cstr_sim -f Dockerfile ./